 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents prescribed antianxiety drugs.
-These drugs are commonly used to treat residents experiencing depression or anxiety.
+This figure gauges the percent of long-term care residents who are administered antianxiety medication.
+These drugs are commonly used to treat residents suffering from anxiety or depression.

 Managing Depression Among Residents